 Types of Pricing & How to Use Them

-Rental companies employ various pricing models to cater to diverse customer needs and market demands.
+When considering how to price rental items, the price of rental items, companies employ various pricing models to cater to diverse customer needs and market demands.
 Two common pricing strategies used by rental businesses are flat fees and time-based prices, each serving different purposes and customer preferences.

 1. Flat Fees: Simple and Transparent